 Procedures When Applying for a K-1 Fiancé Visa

 The U.S. citizen starts this process by filing a visa petition on Form I-129F with U.S. Citizenship and Immigration Services (USCIS).
-After USCIS approves the I-129F, it will transfer the case to the U.S. consulate in Kyiv, Ukraine.
+After USCIS approves the I-129F, it will transfer the case National Visa Center in New Hampshire, which eventually will send the case to the U.S. embassy in Kyiv, Ukraine.
 Your fiancé will apply for a K-1 visa through the consulate.
 This involves submitting forms and documents and attending an interview with a consular official.
 You, the petitioner, are allowed to attend this interview, though it is not required.

 Procedures for Your Spouse to Come From Ukraine on an Immigrant Visa

 If you and your husband or wife have already married, and your spouse is currently in Ukraine, you would start the green-card application process by filing Form I-130 with USCIS.
 After USCIS approves the I-130, spouses of U.S. citizens may move forward with visa processing.
-Spouses of permanent residents, however, will now have to wait, up to around two years, for a visa to become available in their category.
+Spouses of permanent residents, however, will currently (as of 2016) have to wait, up to around two years, for a visa to become available in their category.

-As the next step, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Kyiv, Ukraine.
+After paying various fees and submitting documents to the National Visa Center in New Hampshire, the next step is for your spouse to go through consular processing for an immigrant visa.
+This means your spouse submits additional paperwork to, and attends an interview at, the U.S. embassy in Kyiv, Ukraine.
 (The U.S. petitioner may attend, but is not required to.)